1. What is a cookie?

 1.4.1 Session cookie

-A persistent cookie allows the preferences or actions of the user across a site (or across different sites) to be remembered (such as for example your language preferences).
+1.4.2 Persistent cookie A persistent cookie allows the preferences or actions of the user across a site (or across different sites) to be remembered (such as for example your language preferences).
 It has a longer lifetime than a session cookie and lasts for the period of time specified in the cookie (this will vary from cookie to cookie).
 This type of cookie will not be deleted when you close your browser window and will be stored on your device.
 It will be activated every time you visit the Service which created that particular persistent cookie.
-The lifespan of a persistent cookie is generally 1 year.

 2. Cookies we use